AncientNLP/potnia/docs/linear_b_rules.md

 ```python
 tokenized = [tok if tok != space_placeholder else " " for tok in tokens if tok and tok != "-"]
 ```

-2. Regularization Rules
-Regularization standardizes certain elements of the text for consistency:

-Rule	Regex	Description
-Replace square brackets	r'[\[\]]'	Replaces square brackets with "%", standardizing representation of damaged or reconstructed text.

-## 3. Patterns to Ignore

-Certain patterns are ignored or removed during processing:

-- Latin abbreviations and terms:

-    ```python
-    r"vacat\s*.?",
-    r"lat\s*.",
-    r"inf\s*.",
-    r"i\s*.",
-    r"mut\s*.",
-    r"sup\s*.",
-    r"vac\s*.",
-    r"v\s*.",
-    r"vestigia",
-    r"l\s*.",
-    r"s\s*.",
-    r"Graffito"
-    ```

-    These terms often represent editorial comments or descriptions of the tablet state.

-- Punctuation marks: `r"[\/\,\'\?]"` Removes certain punctuation that isn't part of the Linear B text.

-- Text within double square brackets: `r"⟦.*?⟧"` Often used for editorial deletions or comments.

-- The term `"deest"` Latin for "it is missing," often used in editions.
-- Angle brackets: `r"[⸤⸥]"` Used in some editions to indicate partially preserved signs.

 These rules form the core of the Linear B conversion process, handling various special cases in the transliteration, tokenization, and regularization of the text.
 The process aims to preserve important linguistic features while standardizing the format for further processing or analysis.
 This standardization is crucial for consistent treatment of texts across different sources and editions.